LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: The Properties of LCEz4-M1

 We fit a single-\sersic\ model and a two-component \sersic\ model with \texttt{GALFIT}.
 The best-fit model and the residual images are shown in Figure~\ref{fig:morp}.
 Both models reproduce the overall F200W light distribution of LCEz4-M1, with no obvious large-scale residuals.

 To compare models with different numbers of free parameters, we adopt the Bayesian Information Criterion (BIC),$\mathrm{BIC} = \chi^{2} + k\,\ln N$, where $k$ is the number of fitted parameters and $N$ is the number of data points used in the fit.
 We define $\Delta\mathrm{BIC}\equiv \mathrm{BIC}_{\rm double}-\mathrm{BIC}_{\rm single}$.
-We find $\Delta\mathrm{BIC} > 10$, strongly favoring the single-\sersic model over the two-component one.
+We find $\Delta\mathrm{BIC} > 10$, strongly favoring the single-\sersic\ model over the two-component one.

-LCEz4-M1 shows a compact starburst morphology, with no clear evidence for an ongoing major merger.
-However, there is a faint companion close to the main source (See Figure~\ref{fig:lyc_em}), with a projected separation of $\sim 3.3$~kpc if it lies at the same redshift.
+LCEz4-M1 shows a compact morphology, with no clear evidence for an ongoing major merger.
+However, there is a faint companion close to the main source (see Figure~\ref{fig:spec-z}g).
+If the companion candidate lies at the same redshift as LCEz4-M1, its projected separation is $\sim3.3$~kpc, which is within the expected virial radius of a $z\simeq4.4$ galaxy halo with $M_\star\sim10^8~M_\odot$ \citep[e.g.,][]{Barkana2001}.
 This companion exhibits a strong flux excess in JWST/NIRCam F277W, suggesting that it may be a faint emission line galaxy.
-Because it is undetected in most other bands, we cannot robustly constrain its photometric redshift or assess its physical association with LCEz4-M1.
+Because the companion candidate is undetected in most bands and has no secure MUSE or NIRCam grism redshift, its redshift and physical association with LCEz4-M1 remain uncertain.
 Deeper and higher-resolution imaging and spectroscopy are required to determine its nature and relationship to the primary source.
+The other labeled sources in Figure~\ref{fig:spec-z}e--g, MUSE 109498 and MUSE 110116, are foreground objects and are distinct from the companion candidate discussed here.